 4. Build relationships

 One of the best hacks is not a hack at all: building a relationship.
-Things have, of course, changed, and most salespeople aren’t taking their prospects out to ballgames or fancy restaurants to earn their business these days.
-But the fundamentals remain the same; a relationship built on trust can make up for a higher price, and sometimes even an inferior product.
+Things, of course, have changed, so many salespeople aren’t taking their prospects out to ballgames or fancy restaurants to earn their business these days.
+But the fundamentals remain the same – a relationship built on trust can make up for a higher price, and sometimes even an inferior product.
 Strive to go beyond the transactional, and to truly connect with your prospects.
 It’s not always easy, but it will usually ensure success.

 5. Strike while the iron is hot

 “Always be closing,” is silly advice, but so is taking things too slow.
 A successful salesperson can read the situation, and if a prospect expresses interest, they won’t hesitate to ask for the business, whether it’s early in the process or not.
 The fact is, different people buy differently, and not everybody needs weeks or months to make a decision.
 Learn how to read people and never be afraid to ask for the business.
 After all, fortune favors the bold.

 Sales is a marathon, but too many of us are sprinters – going from feast to famine with each new month or quarter.
 Consistency in effort is one of the most difficult things to master, especially because a consistent input doesn’t always translate to a consistent outcome.
 There is, however, no other choice if you want to become your best.
 Put your blinders on, show up everyday and work hard, and over time, you’ll see your baseline results start to improve.
 Before you know it, you’ll become the salesperson you know you can be.